benmcevoy/locallinked/readme.md

 - Trunk *(Source trunk)*

 The main project is LinkedLocal.Umbraco.
 On build this will deploy itself into Builds\Debug.

-LinkedLocal.Umbraco should contain any scripts, css, master pages, macros and shit.
+LinkedLocal.Umbraco should contain any scripts, css, master pages, macros and assets.

 Document types are defined in Umbraco.
 Export them from Umbraco as UDT (xml) and source control them as well.
-This eases deployment.